garrandall/popular-music-data/tracks/number-one-eloise-laws.md

 You, you, you're number one.
 On my radio, baby, you're my solid gold.

-Ooh, You're number one.
+Oh, You're number one.
 On my radio, baby, you're my solid gold.

 Hey, you're number one.